Narcissism has plagued our society, and we normally see its effects through social media in the age of Instagram influencers.

 A virtue-signaling mutual Facebook friend attacked her and tried to pin her down as a horrible person for trying to strike up a conversation about the use of the word.
 He claimed that because she is white she is not allowed to be in the conversation at all, and only black people can decide.

 Ironically he’s white.

-Both arguments have validity to them, but I’ve hung out with this virtue signaling monster before, and I heard him use the word several times in about 30 minutes.
+Both arguments have validity to them, but I’ve hung out with this virtue signaling monster before, and I heard him use the word several times.

 This kid may have sounded better on Facebook, but I know who he is and if he doesn’t want to admit it than he doesn’t want to accept his humanity.

 I’ve been a hypocrite before, so I understand him.

 My goal isn’t to try and destroy someone’s career for something they said even if it’s disgustingly wrong, a better solution in my mind is to try and understand the full context of who that person is because everyone has said something clumsy.

 If that person has a history of saying racist or sexist things in a malicious way than I’ll condemn that person.